rhymeswithvocal/digital-garden/_notes/tarot-or-baking/suit-of-pentacles.md

 The pentacles has a good ending -- the ten is sometimes referred to just as "the wealth card".

+## Two of Pentacles

+The two of pentacles is about balance.
+In the background, ships navigate choppy waters, and in the foreground a juggler moves with two large coins.
+Jessica Dore [connected the card to play](https://twitter.com/thejessicadore/status/1363859537363623939) on Twitter.

+**Keywords:** Balance, Priorities, Adapting to Change // Loss of Balance, Disorganized, Overwhelmed

 ## Three of Pentacles

 **Keywords:** Teamwork, Collaboration, Building // Disorganized, Conflict, Competition